andrewgodshalk/ZCAnalysis/NtupleProcessor/README.md

 ####HistogramMaker
 Uses selection variables from EntryHandler to create histograms.
-This class is a virtual class.
+This class is a _virtual class_.
 The analysis is actually done by child classes inheritted from this class.

 INPUT: Dependent on class.